Defaults in Semantics and Pragmatics

 - the availability of preferred interpretations prior to the completion of the processing of the entire proposition (local, pre-propositional defaults).

-The overview of the major perspective presented in Section 1 makes it clear that there is no consensus in the literature as to the unique set of properties that default interpretations should exhibit.
+The overview of the major perspectives presented in Section 1 makes it clear that there is no consensus in the literature as to the unique set of properties that default interpretations should exhibit, opening up the discussion as to whether the term has only an intra-theoretic utility.

 - 1. Default Interpretations in Semantics and Pragmatics